thesandboxgame/sandbox-smart-contracts/docs/tutorials/writing-tests.md

 ## Testing with snapshots

-Hardhat deploy provides a way to run migration script to do the deployment of the contracts during testing by using the `fixture` and also the `createFixture` functions that create a snapshot of the current state of the hardhat-network the first time it is called and then revert to that snapshot after that.
-This can be used to reuse the deployment of the contracts on each test and test suite.
+Hardhat deploy provides two methods of taking snapshots of the hardhat-network state:

+1. The function `fixture` takes a list of migration script tags.
+The migration scripts are executed and a snapshot is taken after that.
+The same snapshot is reused when the function is called with the same list of tags.
+2. `createFixture` is a high order function, it takes a function as argument and return another a function.
+The first time the returned function is called it executes the given function and takes snapshot of the resulting hardhat-network state.
+After that when the function is called again it reverts to the snapshot.

-The snapshot/revert functionality has some side effect that must be taken into account:
+Those two methods can be used to control the initial state of the hardhat-network on each test and test suite.
+They had some side effects that must be taken into account:

 1. If some set of deployment scripts are executed by a test suite (by calling `fixture(['SOME_DEPLOY_STEP'])`) and then another suite uses the exact same set, the second suite will get the snapshot taken by the first one, and it can